HMS Bulldog (H91): Construction and service

 Two days later, the corvette Aubrietia depth-charged U-110, forcing her to the surface.
 Bulldog and the destroyer Broadway first fired on, then closed on the U-boat, whose crew were abandoning the boat.
-Sub-Lieutenant David Balme of Bulldog led a boarding party that removed the Enigma coding machine and various codebooks.
-This was of immense help to the Government Code and Cypher School in breaking German naval codes.
+Sub-Lieutenant David Balme of Bulldog led a boarding party that removed the Enigma coding machine, maps and various codebooks.
 She took the submarine in tow, but it sank the following morning.
 Bulldog remained on Atlantic convoy duties until October, when she sailed to Fairfields in Govan, for conversion to an escort destroyer, a process that lasted until February 1942.
 As part of the conversion, a Type 271 target indication radar was installed above the bridge, replacing her director-control tower and rangefinder.
 By 1944 a Type 290 short-range surface search radar was fitted.

-Bulldog was an unattached ship assigned to Western Approaches Command from 10 February 1942, and aided the destroyer Richmond after she had collided with the American merchant ship SS Francis Scott Key on 31 March whilst escorting Convoy PQ 14 from Eban, Scotland to Reykjavík, Iceland.
+Bulldog was an unattached ship assigned to Western Approaches Command from 10 February 1942, and aided the destroyer Richmond after she had collided with the American merchant ship SS Francis Scott Key on 31 March whilst escorting Convoy PQ 14 from Oban, Scotland to Reykjavík, Iceland.
 On 12 April, she rejoined the convoy en route to Murmansk, where they arrived a week later.
 Beginning on 28 April, she escorted the returning Convoy QP 11 with the same ships.
 Two days later the light cruiser Edinburgh joined the convoy.
 Whilst taking position ahead of the convoy later that day, Edinburgh was hit by two torpedoes from U-456.
 The cruiser, heavily damaged and with her steering gear wrecked, was taken in tow for the voyage back to Murmansk.

 On 1 May the convoy was attacked by the German destroyers Z7 Hermann Schoemann, Z24, and Z25 which had been searching for Edinburgh.
 Commander Maxwell Richmond, Bulldog's captain and commander of the escorts, interposed his four destroyers between the Germans and the merchantmen and drove off the Germans in a three-hour battle during which Bulldog was damaged by shell splinters.
 She was repaired from 2 June to 14 August, then assigned to the Greenock Special Escort Division.
 In November she escorted British ships participating in the Allied landings in North Africa, before returning to Greenock for repairs from 23 November to 14 December.